ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 -- Winters, Titus.
 Software Engineering at Google.
 Lessons Learned from Programming Over Time.
 O'REILLY, 2020. </blockquote>

-By using the term _internal_ as a folder name you receive compiler protection in Go.
-Packages that exist under internal will be restricted so that they are only imported by packages apart of the same root folder.
+By using the term internal as a folder name you receive compiler protection in Go.
+Packages that exist under internal will be restricted so that they are only imported by packages in the same root folder.

 ![architecture](/media/internal-folder.png)

-In Package Oriented Design, the internal packages are split into two types: _business_ and _platform specific_ logic.
-A _platform_ folder contains the core packages of the project that are unrelated to the business domain.
+In Package Oriented Design, the internal packages are split into two types of logic: _business_ and _platform specific_.
+The _platform_ folder contains the core packages of the project that are unrelated to the business domain (therefore reusable across projects).
 For example, the platform folder in the demo contains 3 foundational packages: _the database, configuration and web packages._

 ![architecture](/media/internal-platform.png)

 Everything else in the internal folder supports the business domain.
 To learn more about package oriented design, here's a couple articles about [the strategy](https://www.ardanlabs.com/blog/2017/02/package-oriented-design.html) and [the philosophy](https://www.ardanlabs.com/blog/2017/02/design-philosophy-on-packaging.html) behind it.
-Top level packages also include `tls` and `pkg` folders.
-The tls folder holds self-signed certificates and pkg contains reusable packages that might be used in other projects.
+Top level packages in my example also include `tls` and `pkg` folders.
+The tls folder holds certificates and pkg contains reusable packages that might be used in other projects.
 A [github repository](https://github.com/golang-standards/project-layout) documents the standard project layout ideas in Go.
-However, there are no strict guidelines, only common patterns you may see across projects.
+However, there are no strict guidelines only common patterns you may see in projects.
 In the end, every developer is responsible for designing their own structure.
 Define a set of guidelines and stick to them.
 This will help you establish a mental model of your codebase.
 Not knowing where things belong is a sign that you haven't established a system.

 ![architecture](/media/pkg.gif)

 ## Configuration

-In Part 1, API configuration came from environment variables in the docker-compose file.
-Unfortunately, the old approach was dependent on docker and docker secret values, making it harder to opt-out of a containerized API in development.
-Furthermore, there was no way of retrieving non-secret configuration values.
-The new approach reserves docker secrets for production and adopts the [Ardan Labs configuration package](https://github.com/ardanlabs/conf).
-The package supports both environment variables and command line arguments.
+In Part 1, API configuration was dependent on docker secret values, making it hard to opt-out of docker in development.
+Furthermore, there was no mechanism for retrieving non-secret configuration values.
+A better approach would be to reserve docker secrets for production and adopt the [Ardan Labs configuration package](https://github.com/ardanlabs/conf).
+This package supports both environment variables and command line arguments.
 Now we can opt-out of docker if we want a more idiomatic Go API development workflow.
 I copied and pasted the package directly under: `api/internal/platform/conf`.

 The package takes struct fields and translates them to cli flags and environment variables.
 The struct field `cfg.Web.Production` in cli form would be `--web-production`.
 But in environment variable form it is `API_WEB_PRODUCTION`.
 Notice as an environment variable there's an extra namespace.
 This ensures we only parse the variables we expect.
 This also reduces name conflicts.
 In our case that namespace is `API`.